Unified greedy approximability beyond submodular maximization: Introduction

 Another prominent setting is the maximization of a submodular function over an independence system.
-Again, this includes cardinality constrained maximization of a submodular objective, which is equivalent to submodular maximization over a uniform matroid.
-Nemhauser, Wolsey, and Fisher~\cite{Nemhauser1978II} showed that the greedy algorithm has a tight approximation ratio of $\frac{\e}{\e-1}$ for maximizing a monotone, submodular function under a cardinality constraint.
+Again, this includes cardinality-constrained maximization of a submodular objective, which is equivalent to submodular maximization over a uniform matroid.
+Nemhauser, Wolsey, and Fisher~\cite{Nemhauser1978II} showed that the greedy algorithm has a tight approximation ratio of $\frac{\e}{\e-1}$ for maximizing a monotone, submodular function under a cardinality-constraint.
 Krause et al.~\cite{Krause2008} observed that the approximation ratio is unbounded when maximizing the minimum of two monotone, submodular functions.
-Non-monotone submodular maximization over a cardinality constraint (and knapsack constraints) was considered by Lee et al.~\cite{Lee2009}.
+Non-monotone submodular maximization over a cardinality-constraint (and knapsack constraints) was considered by Lee et al.~\cite{Lee2009}.
 Feldman et al.~\cite{Feldman2011} analyzed a variant of the continuous greedy algorithm~\cite{Vondrak2008} and showed an upper bound on its approximation ratio of $(1/e-o(1))^{-1}$.
-This bound for the non-monotone case with cardinality constraint was later improved by Buchbinder et al.~\cite{Buchbinder2014} and Ene and Nguyen~\cite{Ene2016} by further adapting the (continuous) greedy algorithm.
+This bound for the non-monotone case with cardinality-constraint was later improved by Buchbinder et al.~\cite{Buchbinder2014} and Ene and Nguyen~\cite{Ene2016} by further adapting the (continuous) greedy algorithm.
+For maximizing a submodular function subject to $k$-extentible system and $k$-systems constraints, Feldman et al.~\cite{FeldmanHarshawKarbasi/17,FeldmanHarshawKarbasi/20} considered three variants of the greedy algorithm, a repeated greedy, a sample greedy and a simultaneous greedy.
+They were able to show approximation ratios of $k+O(1)$ for $k$-extendible system constraints and $k+O(\sqrt{k})$ for $k$-system constraints.